ealbright98/Ansible-ELK-Stack-Deployment/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
+Load balancing ensures that the application will be highly available, in addition to the network from Distributed Denial of Service attacks.

-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_
+Jump box provisioning creates a central point to create and edit VMs/Containers within the Virtual Network will minimizing the attack surface that is open to threats outside of the network.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the configuration and system files.
-- _TODO: What does Filebeat watch for?_
-- _TODO: What does Metricbeat record?_
+- The system uses FILEBEAT to monitor the log files and configuration file directories on the VMs.
+All data is forwarded to the ElasticSearch engine.
+- The system uses METRICBEAT to monitor Operating System and Service metric data.
+All data is forwarded to the ElasticSearch engine.

 The configuration details of each machine may be found below.
-_Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.

 | Name     | Function | IP Address | Operating System |
 |----------|----------|------------|------------------|